Valentín Gómez Farías: Proscriptions and Backlash

-The government also began purging the army of undesirable generals, measures which had begun under Gomez Pedraza, and which were reviled as arbitrary, inspiring opposition against the government amongst the military.
+The government also began purging the army of undesirable generals, measures which had begun under Gómez Pedraza, and which were reviled as arbitrary, inspiring opposition against the government amongst the military.

 Failed Revolts

-On May 26, in Morelia, Colonel Ignacio Escalada pronounced against the government, and invited Santa Anna to join him in overthrowing Gómez Farías.
+On 26 May, in Morelia, Colonel Ignacio Escalada pronounced against the government, and invited Santa Anna to join him in overthrowing Gómez Farías.
 Santa Anna did not acquiesce, took arms against other insurrections that were flaring up across the country.
 Escalada would be defeated by General Valencia.

-At this point, Santa Anna's own troops mutinied against him on June 6, at Xuchi, and he was taken to Yautepec.
+At this point, Santa Anna's own troops mutinied against him on 6 June, at Xuchi, and he was taken to Yautepec.
 They proclaimed him dictator however and wished to join the rebels.
-The rebellion spread to the capital and on June 7, soldiers and police revolted and began to attack the National Palace, only to be defeated.
+The rebellion spread to the capital and on 7 June, soldiers and police revolted and began to attack the National Palace, only to be defeated.

 Gómez Farías organized six thousand troops, put the capital under martial law, and rewards were offered for anyone that helped Santa Anna escape.
 Meanwhile, Santa Anna after noticing the failure of the insurrection at the capital, escaped from his rebel troops, and returned to the government.

-On July 10, Santa Anna marched out of the capital with two thousand four hundred men and six pieces of artillery.
-He drove the rebel general Mariano Arista, who had initially invited Santa Anna to join the rebels into Guanajuato where the latter surrendered on October 8.
+On 10 July, Santa Anna marched out of the capital with two thousand four hundred men and six pieces of artillery.
+He drove the rebel general Mariano Arista, who had initially invited Santa Anna to join the rebels into Guanajuato where the latter surrendered on 8 October.
 The country was pacified for the moment.